2025-05-15

 3. Withholding Tax on Dividends

-EU-based corporate shareholders may benefit from an exemption (under the EU Parent-Subsidiary Directive), provided they hold at least 10% of shares for a minimum of 2 years.
+EU-based corporate shareholders may benefit from an exemption under the EU Parent-Subsidiary Directive, provided they hold at least 10% of shares for a minimum of 2 years.

 4. Estonian CIT (Profit Retention Incentive)

-20–25% depending on company size (CIT + shareholder PIT),
+• Effective total tax burden of 20–25% (CIT + shareholder PIT),

-Especially beneficial for growth-oriented companies with limited dividend payouts.
+• Particularly beneficial for growth-oriented companies with limited dividend payouts.

 Summary